legend-exp/remage/docs/rmg-commands.md

 * `/RMG/Output/Vertex/` – Commands for controlling output of primary vertices.
 * `/RMG/Output/Scintillator/` – Commands for controlling output from hits in scintillator detectors.
 * `/RMG/Output/IsotopeFilter/` – Commands for filtering event out by created isotopes.
+* `/RMG/Output/Track/` – Commands for controlling output of track vertices.

 **Commands:**